nlohmann/json/doc/mkdocs/docs/api/basic_json/back.md

 ## Notes

-!!! danger
+!!! info "Precondition"

-    Calling `back` on an empty array or object is undefined behavior and is **guarded by an assertion**!
+    The array or object must not be empty.
+Calling `back` on an empty array or object yields undefined behavior.

 ## Examples